 From 2000 to 2007, she served as the first woman Dean of the Graduate Division at UC Berkeley, with responsibility for nearly 10,000 students in more than 100 graduate programs.
 During her tenure, she championed diversity in the student population, promoted equity for student parents, and pioneered measures to enhance career/life balance for all students.

-As the wife of Paul Ekman, she joined PEG in 2011.
+As the wife of Paul Ekman, Mary Ann joined PEG in 2011.
 She is enthusiastic about the fact that he can now apply his fifty years of research on emotion and deception to populations like families, couples and the workplace, as well as law enforcement.

 John Pearse (BSc (Hons), Ph.D., C. Psychol, AFBPsS)

-Vice President and COO responsible for Workshop Training and Development
+Vice President and Chief Operating Officer, responsible for Workshop Training and Development

 John Pearse (BSc (Hons), PhD, C. Psychol, AFBPsS) is a chartered psychologist, a member of the British Psychological Society and an associate member of the Division of Forensic Psychology.
 John is responsible for the training of new trainers through our partner organization Paul Ekman International (PEI).
 He brings a fascinating mix of psychological research, publishing, and many years of experience in law enforcement and national security to this work.
 His eclectic background helps shape the design and delivery of a range of sought-after workshops with PEG.
 His expertise in emotional skills training and evaluating truthfulness and credibility benefits a wide range of professional customers.